PrincetonUniversity/a100_workshop/06_cupy/README.md

 We see that indeed the numbers are different so there is some loss of precision.

+If you try to use TF32 on the V100 you will encounter the following error:

 ```
+/scratch/network/jdh4/CONDA/envs/cupy-env/lib/python3.9/site-packages/cupy/_core/_gufuncs.py:225: UserWarning:
-/scratch/network/jdh4/CONDA/envs/cupy-env/lib/python3.9/site-packages/cupy/_core/_gufuncs.py:225: UserWarning: COMPUTE_TYPE_BF16 and COMPUTE_TYPE_TF32 are only available on GPUs with compute capability 8.0 or higher.
+COMPUTE_TYPE_BF16 and COMPUTE_TYPE_TF32 are only available on GPUs with compute capability 8.0 or higher.
 COMPUTE_TYPE_DEFAULT will be used instead.
 ```

+The suggests that CuPy may one day support `bfloat16`.

 More can be done with [CUB and cuTensor](https://tech.preferred.jp/en/blog/cupy-v8/).
 CuPy can do half-precision FFTs.